The ongoing COVID-19 pandemic has come with a side effect none before it has evoked: Companies all over the world have sent employees home to work.

 How to Talk to Your Employees About Working From Home

 Employees are likely to have a lot of questions if they aren’t used to working from home.
 Anticipate what you can so your initial message can address these concerns.

 Among the questions to prepare answers for are:

-- How long will the office be closed?
+- How long will these positions remain remote?

 - When will employees know more?
-For example, if you’re closing for an indefinite period, when will you check in with more information and how?
+For example, if positions are going remote for an indefinite period, when will you check in with more information and how?

 - Who can employees contact for more information?

 - Will anything about the workday change?
 Should employees plan to work normal hours, attend recurring meetings, and hit previously set targets?